This post is sponsored by Ownr. All expressed opinions and experiences are my own words.

 Thinking of starting a small business or side hustle?
 I think that’s great!
 I’m a bit biased to be fair.
-I started side hustling as soon as I graduated university, and I owe that side hustle so much.
+I started side hustling as soon as I graduated from university, and I owe that side hustle so much.

 It’s what helped me save more than my full-time job would’ve allowed, which in turn helped me afford things that would’ve been otherwise out of reach.
-I’m talking trips to Mexico, Thailand and my eventual move from Vancouver to Toronto.
+I’m talking about trips to Mexico, Thailand, and my eventual move from Vancouver to Toronto.
 I’m also talking about going back to school (several times) to switch careers and bump up my salary.

 Ultimately, I was able to transform my side hustle into my full-time career, but that’s not what I set out to do.
 I honestly did want to climb that corporate ladder, but if there’s one thing I’ve learned as I’ve gotten older, you can never predict where life (and your career) will take you.